cullendales/pong-with-power-ups/README.md

 ```

 ## Usage
-1. Drag the Lua either the multiplayer or ai_version folder from Lua containing main.lua into your love2D application to launch the game
+1. If using Love2D, drag either the multiplayer or ai_version folder from Lua containing main.lua into your love2D application to launch the game

 ## Roadmap
 - [x] Finish classic game of Pong